prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

     sudo apt-get install ipython ipython3   # powerful interactive shell sudo apt-get install python-dev python3-dev # python development package

-right now python is going through a phase of split personality, one called as 2.x version and the other called as 3.x version.
+Right now python is going through a phase of split personality, one called as 2.x version and the other called as 3.x version.
 Incompatibilities exist between these two versions, and there are still some applications/tools that are slowly changing to 3.x version.

-This leads to an interesting situation for developers, who may want to develop with python2.x sometimes and with python3.x other times.
+This leads to an interesting situation for developers, who may want to develop with Python2.x sometimes and with Python3.x other times.
 Normally get around this problem by using ``virtualenv``.

 .. code-block:: bash